jefrnc/howto-vault-cli/README.md

 # Howto-vault-cli

-This repository is a little memory aid on how to use the Vault cli to do common operations.
+This repository serves as a handy reference for using the Vault CLI to perform common operations.

 ## Install Vault cli